PhD and Masters Research

 Your research project is likely to involve knowledge and understanding from different disciplines (such as computer science, biology, media art or design).
 However the contribution to research you make may be in a single discipline or across multiple disciplines.
 These two different pathways generally allow for this.

-- New interfaces for creative expression for artists, designers and musicians
+- New Interfaces for Creative Expression for artists, designers, architects, musicians and composers

 How do I Apply?